 - Bring them to a smooth consistency with ½ cup of water.

-- In a separate pan, add 2 tsp oil and saute cumin seeds.
+- In a separate pan, add 2 teaspoon oil and saute cumin seeds.
 When they start to sizzle, add blended Spinach paste.

 - Continue to stir as you add turmeric powder, red chili powder, cumin powder, coriander powder, and salt.
 Cover the lid and let it cook for 2 minutes.